One minute guide: Children missing out on education

 What is in place to track children 'missing out' on education

-Ofsted expect the local authority to identify and track children and young people who may not be accessing 25 hours.
+The local authority is required to identify and track children and young people who may not be accessing a full-time offer.

 In Leeds, we regularly collate lists of children and young people who may be 'missing out' on education and check in on reasons and plans.
-Updated live data from schools which allows tracking is also developing to include working with practitioners to identify young people at risk and putting in place effective interventions, where possible, to prevent them from missing out on their entitlement.
+Updated live data from schools allows tracking and is being developed to include working with practitioners to identify young people at risk and putting in place effective interventions, where possible, to prevent them from missing out on their entitlement to education.

 What should practitioners do to help